 7. Realise that chicken is considered a vegetable in the Karoo.
 But for vegetarians, there is a growing source of interesting Karoo foods like sheep’s milk cheese (Beaconsfield near Middelburg and Ova Angelica near Smithfield), artisanal cheese from Langbaken near Williston and Simply Natural near Bedford, pomegranates in March, fresh figs in summer, pecans in winter and olives all year round.

 8. To really enjoy Karoo food, attend a festival.
 At the end of every August, there is the meat-rich Hantam Vleisfees in Calvinia.
 Mid-July sees the Biltong Festival in Somerset-East.
 Cradock’s Karoo Food Festival is held near the end of March, and Bedford celebrates their’s at the beginning of May.

 9. If you’re passing through Jansenville, seek out Elna van den Berg’s Gourmet Goat salami.
 Delicious.

 10. At the whimsical Williston Mall in the western Karoo town of the same name, order up a milkshake and ask about Langbaken Cheese.
 They usually stock it.

-12. Gordon’s Restaurant at Andries Stockenstrom Guesthouse in Graaff-Reinet is a singular, slow food experience.
-Chef Gordon Wright mostly hunts or fishes what he serves you, or knows exactly where it came from.
+12. Chef Gordon Wright of Andries Stockenstrom Guesthouse in Graaff-Reinet provides a singular, slow food experience.
+Gordon mostly hunts or fishes what he serves you, or knows exactly where it came from.
 He has just written a book called From Veld to Fork.